estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 GRANT INSERT, UPDATE, DELETE ON flow.watermarks TO 'flow_capture';
 ```

-5. Run the following command to set the binary log retention to seven days:
+5. Run the following command to set the binary log retention to 7 days, the maximum value which RDS MySQL permits:
 ```sql
 CALL mysql.rds_set_configuration('binlog retention hours', 168);
 ```